Life Is Wonderful for the Resurrected

 And here, further on, we have a rickety cross marking the place where a talent has been buried in the earth.
 Oh how vigorous, loud and cheerful he was; he took on everything, he wanted to do everything, and he was certain that he would conquer the world.

 And he died—in some imperceptible and quiet way.
-He went out into society one day, disappearing there for a long time, and returned broken and sad.
+He went out into people one day, disappearing there for a long time, and returned broken and sad.
 For a long time he wept, for a long time he yearned to say something—and, without having said it, he died.

 Here is a long row of little bumps.
 Who lies there?